plhrtr/LineFollowingRobot/README.md

   "foo",
   &bar
 };
+// A file can define multiple log modules at once for fine granular configuration
 // You can enable of disable module on a per file basis

 // Initate the logger in main via